pietraferreira/quartz/content/notes/university/presentation-script-fyp.md

 ---

 **Slide 1: Introduction**
-"Hello, I'm Pietra, unveiling 'Visualising Ownership and Borrowing in Rust' today, my endeavor to demystify Rust's pivotal concepts in my final year project."
+"Hello, I'm Pietra, today I'll be presenting my project:'Visualising Ownership and Borrowing in Rust', which aims to demystify Rust's complex concepts."

 ---

 **Slide 2: Why Rust?**
-"Rust stands out for its unparalleled performance and memory safety, attributed to its innovative ownership model.
+"Rust stands out for its performance and memory safety, attributed to its innovative ownership model.
 This complexity, however, poses a significant learning curve, as highlighted by developers who rank ownership among Rust's most challenging topics."

 ---

 **Slide 3: Ownership in Rust**
 "Rust enforces three cardinal rules for ownership: each value is owned by a single entity, ownership ends with scope, and ownership can shift via transfers, exemplified here with 's' transferring to 'b', ensuring memory safety."

+Why is it memory safe?
+- Eliminates dangling pointers: pointer still points to a memory location that has been freed/deallocated.
+- Double frees: when the program attempts to free the same block of memory more than once.
+- Memory leaks: when a program allocates memory but never deallocates it after it's no longer needed.

+All without a garbage collector: automatic memory management, it attempts to reclaim memory occupied by objects that are no longer in use.
+However, it introduces an overhead and can affect performance, as it requires tracking object references and determining when objects are no longer reachable.

 ---

 **Slide 4: Borrowing Concept**
 "When direct ownership is overkill, borrowing comes to the rescue, offering mutable and immutable references.
 This mechanism enhances flexibility while safeguarding against data races, illustrated here with examples of both borrow types."

+But what about when you need to use a value without taking ownership?
+Thats where borrowing comes into play, allowing both mutable and immutable references to a value without taking over its ownership.
+This provides flexibility while maintaining safety.
+You can see an example of a mutable and immutable borrow here.

+Data race: when two or more threads in a parallel application access the same memory location concurrently.

 ---

 **Slide 5: Research Foundation**
 "My groundwork leverages insights from RustViz and official Rust documentation.
-Unlike RustViz's static lens, my project champions dynamic analysis.
+Unlike RustViz's static lens, my project focuses dynamic analysis.
+Here you can see what RustViz looks like.

+The background research was anchored in the RustViz project and Rust's official documentation, setting a solid foundation for understanding Rust's advanced memory management features.
+However, unlike RustViz, I am aiming for dynamic analysis and not static.
 Here you can see what RustViz looks like.

 ---